-2.4 Observer Program
+2.4 Observer program

 To better understand the fishing activities of the longline fishery, including target and non-target species and to be in line with the international requirements for conserving marine resources, Fisheries Agency has launched a pilot observer program since 2001 in the Indian Ocean.
 Further, the observer program has been carried out in the Pacific Ocean since 2002.
-Table 9 shows the number of observers deployed on board annually during 2010-2019.
+Table 9 shows the number of observers deployed on board annually during 2011-2020.
 In accordance with the government's policy of establishing an observer program and availability of budgets to support the increase of observers, the number of observers gradually increased annually, besides, it has been extended to the STLL fleets since 2012.
-The number of observers deployed on longline vessels in 2019 was 46 in total, including 14 observers for LTLL vessels and 32 observers for STLL vessels respectively.
-The observer coverage rate for both LTLL and STLL has met the
+The number of observers deployed on longline vessels in 2020 was 56 in total, including 14 observers for LTLL vessels and 42 observers for STLL vessels, respectively.
+One of them both deployed on LTLL and STLL vessels in 2020.
+The observer coverage rate for both LTLL and STLL has met the RFMOs' requirement of 5%.